Ube halaya: Preparation

 Ube halaya is typically served cold, after refrigeration.
-Optional topping includes browned grated coconut, latik, or condensed milk.
+Optional toppings include browned grated coconut, latik, or condensed milk.

 Variations

 Ube halaya is a type of nilupak (mashed/pounded starchy food with coconut milk and sugar) which has several variants that use other types of starchy root crops or fruits.
 Generally, the term halaya is reserved for nilupak made with ube and calabaza, while nilupak is more commonly used for variants made with mashed cassava or saba bananas.
 Variants made from sweet potato and taro can be known as either halaya or nilupak.

 Ube halaya also superficially resembles kalamay ube, but differs in that kalamay ube additionally uses ground glutinous rice (galapong) and has smoother more viscous texture.

 Ube macapuno

 Ube halaya served with macapuno (coconut sport) is a notable combination known as ube macapuno.
 The combination is also used in other ube recipes, like in ube cakes and ube ice cream.